 In 1818 he married Abigail Brockway in Lima, New York.
 She was born on November 11th, 1790 in Lyme, Connecticut.
 Her parents were Elisha Brockway and the former Abigail Hall and she came from a large family.

 Dr. and Mrs. Fulford’s son Harris was born in New York in October of 1823.
 Their son, William H. Fulford was born in Canada on the 23rd of September, 1828.
-By August of 1831, the Fulford family was living in Raleigh Twp, Kent County and Dr. Fulford was practicing medicine in Chatham, Ontario.
+By August of 1831, the Fulford family was living in Raleigh Twp, (Kent County) and Dr. Fulford was practicing medicine in Chatham.
 Their daughter Alzora Elizabeth Fulford was born in Chatham on August 15th 1831.
 Another daughter Mary Ann Fulford was born in 1833.

-In 1841, Dr. Fulford was part owner of the Chatham Journal newspaper but this was short-lived.
+In 1841, Dr. Fulford was part owner of the Chatham Weekly Journal newspaper but this was short-lived.
+The first edition appeared on the 3rd of July, 1841 and Dr. Fulford was listed as the editor.
+The population of Chatham in 1841 was 812 people.
 By now the family lived in a large, frame house on King Street in Chatham.
 In 1843 Dr. Fulford was elected Treasurer of the Re-Organized Agricultural Society of Kent County.
-The same year, he was appointed special street surveyor for the Village of Chatham.
+That same year, he was appointed special street surveyor for the Village of Chatham.
 In 1848, Dr. Fulford was in Tecumseh Park re-loading a cannon when it prematurely exploded, shattering both of his wrists.
-One arm was amputated.
+One of his arms had to be amputated.